Marrakech: Enchanted Markets & Tagine Cooking

 6 Lessons My Free-Spirited Friend Taught Me

-We tend to over-think what people might say by what we do or we don’t do.
+We tend to over-think what people might say about what we do or we don’t do.
 We act like this as a way to protect ourselves.
 But sometimes, putting too much energy into those thoughts prevents us from fulfilling our greatest potential and from enjoying life to its fullest.
 Life is too short to worry about what people think.
 Start living now!
 Express yourself, be bold, smile often, have FUN, shine brightly.
 Like story-teller Oriah Mountain Dreamer once said: “Look like a fool, for your dreams, for the adventure of being alive.”

 Whether it is being afraid of taking a big step forward, afraid to try a new experience, afraid of the change and transition, being scared generally means opportunities for growth.
 As long as you don’t let the fear overpower your mind and control you.
 Once you overcome your fear, you feel a sense of pride and independence.
 You get closer to who you are and discover what you are capable of.
-It makes you stronger, it makes you grow.
+It makes you stronger, it makes you flourish.
 So get out there and create new boundaries.
 Test the limits.
 Make the impossible possible.
 Make mistakes, make discoveries.
 Believe in yourself.
 Being scared makes life exciting: It makes you feel alive.

 What is it that you ache for?
 What makes your heart beat?
 Where do you feel the most alive?
 Whether you follow or cultivate a passion, the idea here is to do the things you love, and go after the things you want.
 Whether it is a job, a hobby, or an activity, it is important to have passion infused into your life.
 You can have a very successful job, yet feel unfulfilled.
 Like explains the author Gretchen Rubin: “What you spend time doing can also tell you what you should do.
 Because sometimes the things we do without thinking really are things we naturally enjoy or are good at. ” It’s about finding what draws you in and what makes you shine and feel beautiful.
 And once you find it, embrace and cultivate it.